konstellation-io/kai-sdk/demo/TESTING-MEASUREMENTS-OPENTELEMETRY-LOCAL.md

     - otel-collector-config.yaml
     - otelCollectorDockerfile

-You just need to get inside that folder and run `docker build -t test-otl-collector .` and then `docker run -p 4317:4317 test-otl-collector`
+Rename otelCollectorDockerfile to Dockerfile and then you just need to get inside that folder and run `docker build -t test-otl-collector .` and then `docker run -p 4317:4317 test-otl-collector`